Class Advisors Wear Many Different Hats

 - The graduation ceremony recognizes those who complete Institute by awarding them the IOM Graduate Recognition.
 Class Advisors should encourage their classes to support graduates by attending the graduation ceremony.

-- For Class Advisors of graduating classes, work with staff to develop ceremony plans, including organizing a class presentation (professional speeches only).
+- For Class Advisors of graduating classes, work with staff to develop ceremony plans, including the graduation speech.

 - Class Advisors should assist in restaurant selection and coordination, prompting their classes to make reservations in advance.